Are you just starting your happiness journey?

 In a 2012 study, people picked which activities to practice.
 They selected exercises related to setting goals, savoring the present moment, and recording gratitude more frequently than thinking optimistically, savoring the past, expressing gratitude to others, and recording acts of kindness.
 This evidence gives us some idea about which habits are the most enjoyable (or, at least, which ones we think will be most enjoyable).

-So, when getting started with happiness habits, try to begin with easy, fun ones—but don’t stop there.
+So, when starting with happiness habits, try to begin with easy, fun ones—but don’t stop there.
 More difficult habits are valuable, too.

 Get more bang for your buck with high-impact habits

-Some habits have a bigger impact on happiness than others.
+Some habits have a more significant impact on happiness than others.

 I recently asked a group of clients about which well-being habits contribute most to their happiness.
-They said feeling positive feelings about themselves, improving their self-relationship, seems to generate more happiness than the rest.
+They said feeling positive about themselves and improving their self-relationship generates more happiness than the rest.

 4. Optimism

 Other research supports this idea.
-For example, researchers found that one group of habits that highly impact happiness in the long run are those that shape what you pay attention to.
+For example, researchers found that one group of habits that highly impacts happiness in the long run shapes what you pay attention to.
 This includes practices like anticipating good things in the future, paying attention to the positives rather than the negatives of a situation, and reflecting on good things that happened in the past.

 5. Movement

 One of the most important habits is movement.
-The focus isn’t necessarily to just to “get in shape,” but to move your body instead of being inactive.
-The research suggests that healthy behaviors—like exercise—improve well-being, even among people who have a difficult time building other types of happiness habits.
-In fact, one study showed that a health enhancement program alleviated depression and increased life satisfaction faster than a mindfulness program among people diagnosed with depression.
-Although both programs were effective in the long term, the authors argue that positive health habits may more quickly increase well-being, while mindfulness may lead to more gradual but sustained improvements.
+The focus isn’t necessarily to “get in shape” but to move your body instead of being inactive.
+The research suggests that healthy behaviors—like exercise—improve well-being, even among people who struggle to build other types of happiness habits.
+One study showed that a health enhancement program alleviated depression and increased life satisfaction faster than a mindfulness program among people diagnosed with depression.
+Although both programs were influential in the long term, the authors argue that positive health habits may more quickly increase well-being, while mindfulness may lead to more gradual but sustained improvements.

 6. Variety

-Using a greater variety of practices, regardless of what the practices are, may also be beneficial.
-For example, one study found that compared to a program including fewer types of happiness practices, a happiness program including more practices led to greater increases in well-being.
-Other research suggests that the people in happiness programs who choose to engage in more different practices show greater increases in happiness than those who choose to engage in fewer practices.
-And people who engage in a diverse range of practices and engage in them in more situations seem to show the most benefit of all.
+Using a greater variety of practices, regardless of the practices, may also be beneficial.
+For example, one study found that compared to a program including fewer types of happiness practices, a happiness program including more practices led to more significant increases in well-being.
+Other research suggests that the people in happiness programs who engage in more different practices show more significant happiness increases than those who engage in fewer practices.
+And people who engage in a diverse range of practices and engage in them in more situations seem to show the most benefit.

-In sum, trying to create any new habit can be tough, so it’s worth thinking about which happiness habits to cultivate first.
-Once you’ve built a few of these habits, you’ll get the hang of it, and building other habits will feel easier.
-Use these tips to start off on the right foot and you’ll have the resilience you need to weather any storm.
+Creating any new habit can be challenging, so it’s worth considering which happiness habits to cultivate first.
+Once you’ve built a few of these habits, you’ll get the hang of it, and building other habits will feel more manageable.
+Use these tips to start on the right foot and you’ll have the resilience you need to weather any storm.